-Here, we show no static response for the polar-type tidal field perturbations in terms of a radially conserved quantity associated with a symmetric structure.
+Here, we show no static response for the polar-type tidal field perturbation in terms of the radially conserved quantity associated with a symmetric structure.
 We map the polar-type perturbation into the axial-type one with the Chandrasekhar transformation~\cite{Chandrasekhar:1975zza} and then analyze the problem by following the strategy in Sec.~\ref{Sec:VanishingLovefromSymmetry}.